 The modern approach takes a broad view of the term financial management and provides an analytical and conceptual framework for financial decision making.
-As such, the finance function includes both the Introduction to Financial Management Financial Management acquisition and allocation of funds.
+As such, the finance function includes both the acquisition and allocation of funds.
 Apart from the issues involved in acquiring external funds, the primary goal of financial management is the efficient and prudent allocation of funds to various uses.
 In a broader context, it is regarded as an essential component of overall management.